eR-Biostat/Courses/README.md

 # The >eR-Biostat initative
 ## Making R based education materials accessible for all

+# Online (free) storage:

+Welcome to our online course storage space.
+All course materials (slides, programs, source files etc.) can be download directly  from here or via out new website https://erbiostat.wixsite.com/erbiostat.

+# The >eR-Biostat platform

 The E-learning system, developed as a part of the **>eR-Biostat**  initiative, offers **free** online course materials in statistics in all education level, non statisticians, undergraduate and master students in biostatistics/statistics in developing countries.
 The materials for the courses, that are publicly available, consist of several types:

 The E-learning system, developed as a part of the **>eR-Biostat**  initiative, offers free online course materials in statistics in all education level, non statisticians, undergraduate and master students in biostatistics/statistics in developing countries.
 The materials for the courses, that are publicly available, consist of several types: